2013 Tokyo Marathon

 The 2013 Tokyo Marathon (東京マラソン 2013) was the seventh edition of the annual marathon race in Tokyo, Japan and was held on Sunday, 24 February.
 An IAAF Gold Label Road Race, it was the first World Marathon Majors event to be held that year and represented the first occasion that the Tokyo race was part of the elite-level marathon series.

 The 2013 Tokyo Marathon featured marathon races for runners and wheelchair racers.
-A 10-kilometre race was also held for the disabled and runners under eighteen years.
+A 10-kilometre race was also held for disabled people and runners under eighteen years.

 Dennis Kimetto won the men's race in a course record time of 2:06:50 hours.
 The women's winner, Aberu Kebede, had a time of 2:25:34 hours, which was six seconds off the women's course best.
 The mass races set a new participation record with a total of 28,721 runners entering the race over 42.195 kilometres (26 miles and 385 yards), and 36,676 people taking part in the day's races as a whole.